 Why didn’t people see it coming?
 The former central banker suspects that the relative shallowness of earlier busts led investors to believe “that future contractions would also prove no worse than a typical postwar recession.”
 Even the IMF, as late as April 2007, professed that global economics risks had declined compared to the year before.
 All regulators, including the Federal Reserve, “failed to fully comprehend the underlying size, length, and impact of the negative tail of the distribution of risk outcomes that was about to be revealed as the post-Lehman crisis played out.”
 The vast, and sometimes virtual indecipherable complexity of specific financial products, was “only modestly less of a problem.”

-Greenspan likes to point out that he “raised the spectre of ‘irrational exuberance'” as early as 1996 and stressed again in 2002 that the “extraordinary housing boom” could not go on indefinitely.
+Greenspan likes to point out that he “raised the specter of ‘irrational exuberance'” as early as 1996 and stressed again in 2002 that the “extraordinary housing boom” could not go on indefinitely.
 But even he may have underestimated just how imminent the threat of collapse really was.

 “In the context of financial reform,” the question must be answered whether the growth of the financial sector’s share of the economy in recent years was happenstance, “or evidence that [it] was required to intermediate an ever more complex division of labor,” writes Greenspan.